Loading...

 Older people are especially vulnerable to loneliness and social isolation – and it can have a serious effect on health.
 According to Age UK, more than 2 million people in England over the age of 75 live alone, and more than a million older people say they go over a month without speaking to a friend, neighbour or family member.
 People can become socially isolated for a variety of reasons, such as getting older or weaker, no longer being the hub of their family, leaving the workplace, the deaths of spouses and friends, or through disability or illness.

 Social isolation and loneliness are important, but often neglected, social determinants of health across all ages, including for older people.
-High-quality social connections are essential to our mental and physical health and our well-being.
+High-quality social connections are essential to our mental and physical health and our overall well-being.

 There is a clear link between loneliness and poor mental and physical health.
 A key element of the Government's vision for social care is to tackle loneliness and social isolation, supporting people to remain connected to their communities and to develop and maintain connections to their friends and family.